Posted on 1 Comment

 15.Start with the grocery store bouquet

 If you must save on your flower budget, look no further than the regular flower bouquets available at grocery stores.
 These give you the right base to begin your arrangements and designs with.
-Simply rearrange the blooms, add a few extra embellishments like brooches, twine or lace for a touch of glamour and you are ready to go.
+Rearrange the blooms, add a few extra embellishments like brooches, twine or lace for a touch of glamour and you are ready to go.
 Remember however, that this setup requires extra time.
-So, don’t embark on this route unless you have time and skills to get creative and DIY on the day before your wedding.
+So, don’t embark on this route unless you have the time and skills to get creative and DIY the day before your wedding.

 16.Mix and match by cost of flowers